xhluca/covid-qa/README.md

 * **600+ pairs** queried from 26 Stackexchange communities, grouped in 3 distinct categories.
 * **800+ pairs** retrieved from CDC and WHO's official FAQs, available in 8 languages.
 * All pairs are cleaned with regex, labelled with metadata, converted to tables, and stored in CSV files.
-* Each question also includes a heuristically-sampled negative (wrong) answer.
-The selection process varies depending on the dataset.
+* Each question also includes a heuristically-sampled negative (incorrect) answer.
+The selection process varies depending on the dataset, and is optional.

 In addition, we included a clean, tabular version of **290k non-COVID Q&A pairs**, queried from the same Stackexchange communities.
 You can [download it here](https://www.kaggle.com/xhlulu/stackexchange-qa-pairs).